RESOURCES

 LEARN MORE

+The service Dayton ICU Consulting provided was exceptional and above expectations.
 As an ICU medical director, I have had to unlearn what has been taught to us over the years and what we thought was right.
-When I started listening to Kali’s Walking Home From The ICU podcast, I felt profound sadness and guilt for what we have done to other human beings while thinking what we’re doing is right.
+When I started listening to the Walking Home From The ICU podcast, I felt profound sadness and guilt for what we did to other human beings thinking what we were doing was right.

 I have changed my practice and we had Dayton ICU Consulting at our hospital in each of our intensive care units for multiple sessions.
 It was eye-opening for the staff, especially the bedside RNs.
+We have developed significant momentum, especially in our surgical and trauma ICUs where staff that were non-believers are now champions of this movement.
+We have done videos of patients’ experiences and plan to use them to educate new hires.
+I am very excited about where we have come from and expect great things.

 READ MORE TESTIMONIALS >